-We compute basic loss per share based on the net loss allocable to common stockholders for each period divided by the weighted average number of common shares outstanding.
-The net loss allocable to common stockholders for the year ended December 31, 2017, reflects increases for net deemed dividends to preferred stockholders provided in connection with the close of the public offering of Series E Convertible Preferred Stock in April of 2017, and the close of the public offering of Series F Convertible Preferred Stock in November of 2017, of \$1.0 million and \$8.7 million, respectively, representing the intrinsic value of the shares at the time of issuance.
-In addition, the net loss allocable to common stockholders reflects an increase for net deemed dividends of \$1.8 million to preferred stockholders provided in connection with the shareholder approval of the Series C and D Convertible Preferred Stock transactions in January of 2017, representing the intrinsic value of the shares at the time of issuance.
-There were no deemed dividends during 2018.
+Basic loss per share is computed based on the net loss for each period divided by the weighted average number of common shares outstanding.
+The net loss allocable to common stockholders for the year ended December 31, 2019, reflects a \$4.5 million increase for the net deemed dividend to preferred stockholders provided in connection with the close of the public offering of Series G Convertible Preferred Stock on March 12, 2019 (see Note 5 - Equity), representing the intrinsic value of the shares at the time of issuance.

 Diluted earnings per share is computed based on the net loss allocable to common stockholders for each period divided by the weighted average number of common shares outstanding, increased by the number of additional shares that would have been outstanding had the potentially dilutive common shares been issued, and reduced by the number of shares the Company could have repurchased from the proceeds from issuance of the potentially dilutive shares.
 Potentially dilutive shares of common stock include shares underlying outstanding convertible preferred stock, warrants, stock options and other stock-based awards granted under stock-based compensation plans.
-These potentially dilutive shares were excluded from the computation of loss per share as their effect was antidilutive due to our net loss in each of those periods.